Last updated: Sep-26-2023

 For a complete reference of possible transformations see the Transformation URL API Reference.

-Cloudinary's architecture was built from the ground up to support high load and handle a practically unlimited amount of resources and usage.
+Cloudinary's architecture was built from the ground up to support high load and handle a practically unlimited amount of assets and usage.
 Cloudinary's service includes a multitude of powerful cloud-based upload and transformation servers, with each server optimized to handle a very high rate of uploads, downloads, and complex image transformations.
 Cloudinary's servers also automatically scale to easily manage large traffic peaks with advanced load balancers that are used to distribute the load between all our servers.
-Finally, an enterprise-grade content delivery network delivers resources quickly and efficiently through thousands of global delivery servers.
+Finally, an enterprise-grade content delivery network delivers assets quickly and efficiently through thousands of global delivery servers.

 Cloudinary's secure and safe cloud-based solution is accessible via secure and authenticated HTTPS APIs, with flexible access key provisioning.
 Cloudinary's security features include:

-- Complete resource access control.
+- Complete asset access control.

 - Authenticated image access with signed URLs.

 - Access control with multiple user roles and permissions, leveraging two-factor authentication (2FA), 3rd-party service provider logins (such as Google or Github), or SSO.
 You can set these preferences via the Account Security page of the Cloudinary Console Settings.

 Assets uploaded to Cloudinary and all generated assets are safely stored and managed by Cloudinary on high-performance servers that support fast upload and download rates.